Succeed in Social Media Marketing

 Within the broad field of marketing, a social media degree concentration stands out as a specialization that businesses are demanding.
 SNHU gives students the opportunity to gain expertise in this rapidly evolving field.
 Instructors are well versed in the practical execution of social media strategy.
 In addition to the courses that specifically relate to the online social world, new media is deeply integrated into the core coursework of the bachelor’s in marketing program.

-- Recommend strategies for an effective marketing mix
+- Tactics to achieve an effective marketing mix

 A social media-focused BS Marketing degree from SNHU will help you build the skills you need to succeed in a number of different marketing roles.